jduarte/immortus/js.md

 // In this case we need to pass the `job_id` directly because
 // it will not be received from the `jobCreatedSuccessfully` callback

-var jobObject = {
+var jobInfo = {
   // jobId is recommended to be set
   jobId: '908ec6f1-e093-4943-b7a8-7c84eccfe417',
   // JobClass is needed if more than 1 strategy is used, otherwise can be ignored
   jobClass: 'job_class',
-  // if we want to use a custom verify route & controller we could verifyJobUrl
+  // if we want to use a custom verify route & controller we could set verifyJobUrl
   // this will override default controller so `jobClass` will be ignored
   // (unless you use it in your custom controller),
-  // i.e. if verifyJobUrl is defined it will ignore jobId and jobClass
+  // i.e. if verifyJobUrl is defined it will ignore `jobId` and `jobClass`
   verifyJobUrl: '/custom_verify_path/with_job_id'
 };